 Retire in Florence

-As one of Italy’s most popular cities, with nearly nine million visitors a year, Florence doesn’t really need an introduction.
+As one of Italy’s most popular cities, with nearly 13 million visitors a year, Florence doesn’t really need an introduction.
 The cradle of the Renaissance, the city’s well-known museums house some of the world’s best-known art treasures.
 Its position in the middle of Tuscany puts it right in the heart of nearly every tourist’s dream destination.
 Retiring in Florence gives you not just the riches of the city, but all of Tuscany.

 Florence’s medieval streets and Renaissance splendor gives the city eternal appeal and plenty to do.
 As a magnet for travelers, and a “must see” for most first-time visitors to Italy, it also attracts many expats too.
 At last record, there are more than 2,300 full-time English-speaking expats living in Florence, plus thousands more who are part-time residents and students.
 The compact nature of the city, and its vast wealth of cultural life, is a natural choice for those who want an Italian dolce vita retirement.